SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ra[h] Virtual right ascension in hours, referred to the GCRS (it may be NULL if not required).
+[out]ra[h] Virtual apparent right ascension for a fictitous geocentric observer, referred to the GCRS (it may be NULL if not required).

-[out]dec[deg] Virtual declination in degrees, referred to the GCRS (it may be NULL if not required).
+[out]dec[deg] Virtual apparent declination, for a fictitous geocentric observer, referred to the GCRS (it may be NULL if not required).

-[out]dis[AU] True distance from Earth to the body at 'jd_tt' in AU (can be NULL if not needed).
+[out]dis[AU] Apparent distance from Earth to the body at 'jd_tt' (it may be NULL if not needed).

 Returns